 - To check the actual website, roll the cursor over the link or check for https:// where "s" stands for 'secure site'

 Examples Of Phishing E-mails

 How to avoid Phishing?

-- Change your passwords from your own computer, in case you have used a cyber cafe / shared computer
+- In case you have used a cyber cafe / shared computer, change your passwords from your own computer.

-- Report the incident to the Bank / institution on the number mentioned on the Debit / Credit card, bank / credit card statement or official website
+- Report any fraudulent incident to the Bank / institution on the number mentioned on the Debit / Credit card, bank / credit card statement or official website.

 How to report a phishing attempt?

 - Forward the original e-mail to us at

 - Report the incident with caller's no., date and time of call, etc at our 24-hour Customer Care

 What should you do if you have entered data on a fraudulent link?